dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-08-16-99-bottles-of-oop.md

 It’s obvious that the author of this code was committed to doing the right thing, and that they carefully followed the Red, Green, Refactor style of writing code.
 It looks as though these strings were refactored into separate methods at the first sign of duplication.

-DRY reduces change costs by eliminating duplication, but increases understanding costs through indirection.
-Use DRY when the savings from easier maintenance outweigh the complexity of following abstract layers.
+<b>DRY reduces change costs by eliminating duplication, but increases understanding costs through indirection.</b> Use DRY when the savings from easier maintenance outweigh the complexity of following abstract layers.

 The `beer` method centralizes the drink name in one location.
 To change from "beer" to "Kool-Aid," you only modify line 42, avoiding scattered string updates throughout the codebase.